telerik/blazor-docs/getting-started/repl/snippets-and-scaffolders.md

 # Telerik REPL for Blazor Snippets and Scaffolders

-Telerik REPL for Blazor supports the following features for increased developer productivity:
+To increase your productivity, Telerik REPL for Blazor provides code snippets for quickly adding and configuring a selection of UI components and scaffolders for configuring components in the REPL UI.

+In this article:

 * [Snippets](#snippets)
 * [Scaffolders](#scaffolders)